hunterirving/matryoshka/readme.md

 all data is stored locally on your machine. no data is sent to or stored on any external servers.

 ## license
-this project is licensed under the GNU general public license v3.0.
+this project is licensed under the <a href="https://github.com/hunterirving/matryoshka/blob/main/LICENSE">GNU general public license v3.0</a>.